 - Cook veggies: Reduce heat to medium.
 Add the remaining 2 tablespoons (30 ml) olive oil to the pot.
 Add onion and cook until golden brown on the edges, about 6 minutes.
 Add carrots, celery, garlic, thyme, and the remaining ¾ teaspoon (3.75 ml) celery salt.
 Cook, stirring frequently, until the garlic is fragrant, about 2 minutes.

-- Simmer: Stir in the leeks, vegan chicken stock, and nutritional yeast.
+- Simmer: Stir in the leeks, vegan chicken broth, and nutritional yeast.
 Cover with a lid partially ajar and bring to a boil over medium-high heat.
 Then, reduce heat to medium and cook for 15 minutes to let the flavors meld.

 - Cook noodles: Meanwhile, bring a large pot of salted water to a boil.
 Add noodles and cook according to package directions.
 Drain and shake well.
 (Note: To prevent noodles from sticking, drizzle a bit of extra olive oil over the noodles in the colander.
 Then shake to lightly coat)